 Bootstrapping

-Rauthy can bootstrap most values that are nore statically configured.
+Rauthy can bootstrap most values that are not statically configured.
 There are only very few exceptions, so you should be able to achieve anything you need.
 The most important things live in the config to be able to run everything from a single file.
 However, when you want to do more advanced / custom stuff, you will need to provide additional JSON files.

 Admin User

-By default, the admin user will always be admin@localhost and the password will be auto-generated and shown only once in the logs during the very first startup on the first node.
+and shown only once in the logs during the very first startup on the first node.

 You can change the default admin email and also provide a bootstrap password for it.
 This makes it possible to either generate a secure password with external tooling and have more control over it, or just use the same one all the time, because you may spin up an instance in test pipelines.